99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 React to changes from a variety of sources as soon as they happen.
 Components: Event producers, event routers (EventBridge, SNS), and event consumers.
 Uses SQS, SNS, EventBridge, Step Functions, Lambda (NO API GATEWAY)!!

 Stateless applications don't "store" data whereas Stateful applications require backing storage

+By default, IAM users do not have access to the AWS Billing and Cost Management console.
+You or your account administrator must grant users access.

 # IAM
 <img width="50" alt="image" src="https://github.com/ionutsuciu1999/AWSnote/assets/73752549/3d22a197-c740-4bcb-bc14-38ea11d542e7">